jenshb/camunda/CONTRIBUTING.md

 Camunda is a multi-module Maven project.
 To **quickly** build all components, run the command: `mvn clean install -Dquickly` in the root folder.

 > [!NOTE]
 > All Camunda core modules are built and tested with JDK 21.
-Most modules use language level
-> 21, exceptions are: zeebe-bpmn-model, zeebe-client-java, zeebe-gateway-protocol,
-> zeebe-gateway-protocol-impl, zeebe-protocol and zeebe-protocol-jackson which use language level 8
+Most modules use language level 21, exceptions are: zeebe-bpmn-model, zeebe-client-java, zeebe-gateway-protocol zeebe-gateway-protocol-impl, zeebe-protocol and zeebe-protocol-jackson which use language level 8

 For contributions to Camunda, building quickly is typically sufficient.
 However, users of Camunda are recommended to build the full distribution.